dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T315: Questioning authority is a basic democratic right.
+### T315: Questioning authority is a fundamental right in a democracy.

 |Support|
 |---|